andrefrsousa/andrefrsousa.github.io/index.md

 Since 2012 I’ve been working on [@WIT_Software](https://twitter.com/wit_software) as a **senior android developer** from [#Leiria](https://www.google.com/maps/place/Leiria/).

 <br/>
 I am also a full-time husband and father that in its spare time like to do code review and develop some android apps.
-My favorite things right now are **kotlin** and **nodejs**.
+My favorite things right now are **kotlin** and **python**.

 <br/>
 I also drink coffee ☕️.